Kieran Denvir: Career

 At inter-county level, Kieran Denvir played football and hurling for the Down minors from 1949-1950.
-He made his first Senior Football Championship appearance for Down in 1953 alongside Kevin Mussen, Jarlath Carey, PJ McElroy, and George Lavery and was a member of the team for much of the following decade.
-He was a very talented player who could play in the wing or corner forward positions as well as midfield In addition to representing his native county in football, he also played Senior hurling for Down, captaining the hurlers in the 1957 final of the Ulster Hurling Championship.
-Although he played much of his club football outside of Down due to work commitments, he always remained loyal to his native county regularly traveling long distances to represent Down.
+He made his first Senior Football Championship appearance for Down in 1953 alongside Kevin Mussen, Jarlath Carey, PJ McElroy, and George Lavery and was a stalwart of the team for much of the following decade.
+He was a versatile and very talented player who could play in the wing or corner forward positions as well as midfield J.D.
+Hickey, Irish Independent, wrote the following in his 1956 article 'GAA Stars in the Making - No.3 Kieran Denvir':..'He is now looked upon as an automatic choice.
+A determined runner with a fair turn of pace, it is however his splendid ball control and his flair for the unexpected move that sets him apart.
+His opportunism too is first rate'.

+While he played much of his club football outside of Down due to work commitments, he always remained loyal to his native county regularly traveling long distances to represent Down.
+In addition to representing the county in football, he also played Senior hurling for Down, captaining the hurlers in the 1957 final of the Ulster Hurling Championship.

-Following defeat to Derry in the 1958 Ulster final, he won his first Senior football silverware in 1959 when Down claimed the McKenna Cup title, before winning their very first Ulster Senior Football Championship title, defeating Cavan 2-16 to 0-7 in Clones.
-Kieran lined out at corner forward on that day.
-Denvir added a Lagan Cup and a National League title to his collection in 1960 before winning a second successive Ulster medal.
-He won a Senior Football Championship All-Ireland medal in 1960, replacing Joe Lennon at midfield in the second half, when Down beat Kerry in the 1960 All-Ireland final to claim their first All-Ireland title.
-The final was played in front of nearly 88,000 spectators, a record attendance at the time which has only been surpassed by the final of 1961.
-Two weeks later he drew the curtain on his intercounty career winning the St Brendan's Cup when Down defeated New York in Croke Park, scoring a goal to help seal victory.
+Following defeat to Derry in the 1958 Ulster final, he won his first Senior football silverware in 1959 when Down claimed the McKenna Cup title, and was a key member in winning their very first Ulster Senior Football Championship title, defeating Cavan 2-16 to 0-7 in Clones.
+Kieran lined out at corner forward.
+Further success followed when he won a Lagan Cup and Down's first National League title in 1960, before winning a second successive Ulster medal.
+His performance in the National League final against Cavan was describe by Mick Dunne, in the Irish Press, 'as more than partially responsible for Down's first League title'.
+He won a Senior Football All-Ireland medal in 1960, when Down beat Kerry in the 1960 All-Ireland final to claim their first All-Ireland title.
+Kieran replaced Joe Lennon at midfield in the second half The final was played in front of nearly 88,000 spectators, a record attendance at the time which has only been surpassed by the final of 1961.
+Two weeks later he drew the curtain on his intercounty career winning the St Brendan's Cup when Down defeated New York in Croke Park.
 In early 1961 he stepped away from the county panel due to work commitments.